acmesh-official/acme.sh/README.md

 # 3. Install the cert to Apache/Nginx etc.

+**(requires you to be root/sudoer, since it is required to interact with your HTTP server or service manager)**

 After the cert is generated, you probably want to install/copy the cert to your Apache/Nginx or other servers.
 You **MUST** use this command to copy the certs to the target files, **DO NOT** use the certs files in **~/.acme.sh/** folder, they are for internal use only, the folder structure may change in the future.